B

 After mating, a pair of belted kingfishers will dig a tunnel into the side of a bank.
 This tunnel is tilted slightly uphill and often quite long.
 While we don’t know exactly why they dig uphill, this provides an air bubble in case the tunnel floods.
 The chicks can stay within this air bubble and survive.

 After the tunnel is done, the female lays five to eight eggs.
-Unlike most birds, the adults take turns sitting on the eggs and feeding the young.
+The adults take turns sitting on the eggs and feeding the young.
 During this time, the birds can be extremely territorial.
 They will chase away predators and other birds.
 Sometimes, they may even chase people.

-The incubation period is long, lasting between 22-24 days.
-Often, the nestling period is equally as long at around 27-29 days.
+The incubation period is long, lasting between 22 and 24 days.
+Often, the nestling period is equally as long, at around 27 to 29 days.
 As the babies are fed, fish bones, scales, and other debris accumulate, which helps shelter the babies more.

 Population